dmbarbour/glas/docs/GlasNamespaces.md

   * `write(Name, AST)` - write a definition.
 This is modified by prior move and link translations.
   * `move(TL)` - apply translation to future defined Names (for 'write').
   * `link(TL)` - apply translation to future ASTs (for 'write' or 'eval').
+  * `read(Query) : Result` - access external environment with a cacheable Query, e.g. load a file.
   * `fork(N)` - returns non-deterministic choice of natural number 0..(N-1), basis for iteration.
+    * *Alternative:* non-deterministic choice via AST primitive, e.g. `(%select ...)`.
   * `eval(AST, List of Arg) : [cb] Result` - interprets AST as the body of an anonymous procedure, providing a list of arguments and permitting interaction with the caller via generic callback handler 'cb'
     * `cb : List of Arg -> [cb] Result` - generic, recursive callback handler, like remote procedure calls.
-  * `read(Query) : Result` - access external environment with a cacheable Query, e.g. load a file.
+    * *Alternative:* `scope() : Localization` - capture abstract Localization based on link translation, for use with a primitive 'eval'.
+Complicates namespace GC, but more flexible!

 Aliasing is expressed by defining one name to another, e.g. 'ns.write(Name1, n:Name2)'.
 These two names should be equivalent under evaluation within the program model (modulo reflection APIs).
-I assume 'eval' will often just use 'n:Name' for binding a definition.
+I assume 'eval' will often just use 'n:Name' for the AST.

 ## Evaluation Strategy